diogoveirospro/sem4pi-2024-2025-sem4pi_2024_2025_g44/docs/SPRINT_2/US245/readme.md

 * `CategoryDescription`: Describes the scope or purpose of the category.

-* `CategoryStatus`: Represents the current status of a category, active or disable.
+* `CategoryStatus`: Represents the current status of a category, active or inactive.

 ## 4. Design

 This section outlines the design adopted for implementing **US245**.
 The class diagram presents the essential components involved in adding new figure categories, with a clear separation between the user interface, application logic, domain model, and persistence layer.

 ### 4.1.
 Realization